BOOK EARLY! Save MoreEarly Bookings Save Up to 40%

 Another rare product of Santorini Local Food with many comparative advantages is white eggplant.
 It has very few seeds, does not absorb much oil when fried, and has a particularly sweet taste.
 You will find white eggplant in various restaurants on the island, which is definitely worth trying, while our suggestion is to choose eggplant salad with white aubergines.
 It is the perfect accompaniment to ouzo or wine.

 Santorini is a wine-growing region.
-The wine has been produced on the island since antiquity, but during the Middle Ages, Santorini wine became world famous under the influence of the Venetians.
-Italian influence still exists in modern vinification of Santorini: the most famous sweet wine of Tuscany is called Vin Santo.
+The wine has been produced on the island since antiquity, but during the Middle Ages, Santorini wine became world-famous under the influence of the Venetians.
+Italian influence still exists in the modern vinification of Santorini: the most famous sweet wine of Tuscany is called Vin Santo.
 Vin Santo of Santorini (“Vinsanto” to distinguish it from Tuscan wine) is made from grapes that have been dried in the sun after harvest.

 In Santorini, you will find in a Greek version of the Napa Valley, many wineries that you can visit to see the way of production and try various local wines.
 This is Santorini, one of the most beautiful places in the world.
 There are about forty domestic varieties of grapes in Santorini and the vines are low to be protected from strong winds.
 The peculiar character of Santorini’s wine comes mainly from the island’s unique volcanic lands.

 Skordomakarona consists of pasta, fresh Santorini tomatoes, olive oil, plenty of garlic, and salt.
 A really tasty and tasty dish!

 “Koufeto” is the most famous traditional sweet in Santorini, which is still served today during weddings and festivals, but is now widely sold in Santorini Local Food shops throughout the island.

 Be part of a beautiful and delicious wedding ceremony of Santorini and the whole of Greece, tasting these amazingly small sweets made by the Union of Santorini Cooperatives with your coffee, your cake, and even your ice cream!

 “Koufeto” is made only by honey and almonds.
 These ingredients are considered symbolic for the future of the couple.
 Honey symbolizes sweet life, while almonds symbolize fertility.